Together, we can create positive change and progress in our global community!

 Rollins Community Partner Database Listing of Events/Opportunities

 Community Partner Tour for New Faculty (Fall semester)

 Community Engagement Fair (Mid-September)

 Summit on Transforming Learning (March)

-If you are looking to parteer with our office, and/or want to be placed in our Community Partner Database, please fill out our Community Partnership Form.
 For more information about the Office of Community Engagement, download a copy of our brochure.

 In addition, non-profit community organizations and leaders are encouraged to visit other departments at Rollins committed to campus/community collaborations.
 These include: